 The lotus flower symbol has a lot of religious belief and history surrounding it, especially in ancient Egypt.
-The symbol stands out as one of the most significant religious symbols in the mythology of Egypt.
+The symbol stands out as one of the most significant religious symbols in the Egyptian Mythology.
 On several occasions, it is used as one of the symbols of art in ancient Egypt; it represents the symbol of Upper Egypt, rebirth, creation and the sun.
 It is equally associated with the Sun god called Atum-Ra in ancient Egypt.
 Also, the symbol has an association with the lotus god of perfume called Nefertum.

 Another name for lotus flower is water lily.
 The flower has the characteristic of opening in the morning and closing at night; this characteristic symbolizes regeneration and rebirth.
 Furthermore, both the water lily and lotus flower symbols are used in depicting the deceased once they get to the underworld.
 Additionally, it indicates reincarnation, regeneration, and rebirth.